HenryWJL/jaka_grasping/README.md

-# JAKA MiniCobo Based Robotic Grasping
+# Robotic Grasping With JAKA MiniCobo

 These are the packages for performing vision-based robotic grasping using **Intel Realsense D455 camera**, **JAKA MiniCobo manipulator** and **DH-Robotics PGE-50-26 gripper**.
 Several other packages must be downloaded to support the functionality.